 Site Nightingale was selected as the primary sample collection site because it holds the greatest amount of unobstructed fine-grained material.
 Nightingale is located in a crater (with a 33 ft, or 10 m, radius) near Bennu’s north pole.
-The site's sampling region has a 26 ft (8 m) radius.
+The site's sampling region has a 26 ft (8 m) diameter.
 Nightingale’s regolith – or rocky surface material – is dark, and images show that the crater is relatively smooth.
 Because it is located so far north, temperatures in the region are lower than elsewhere on the asteroid and the surface material is well-preserved.
 The crater also is thought to be relatively young, and the regolith is freshly exposed.
 This means the site would likely allow for a pristine sample of the asteroid, giving the team insight into Bennu’s history.

 Reconnaissance A Imagery

 This is the highest-resolution image captured of candidate sample site Nightingale as of October 26.
 Site Nightingale is located near asteroid Bennu’s north pole.
 The crater’s center is visible in the top center of the image, which contains an accumulation of smaller rocks.
 The image was taken by the PolyCam camera on NASA’s OSIRIS-REx spacecraft on October 26, from a distance of 0.6 miles (1 km).
 The field of view is 47 ft (14.4 m).
 For reference, the light-colored boulder (far left center) is 5 ft (1.4 m) long, which is about the length of a bicycle.
 The image was obtained during the mission’s Reconnaissance A phase.
 When the image was taken, the spacecraft was over the northern hemisphere, pointing PolyCam north and to the west.

 This 3D printed model shows the steep slopes on the crater’s northern wall and the large boulders perched on the rim.